Ronan Memin's webpage

 About me

-Physics and Mathematics program as a post doctoral researcher
+Since October 2025, I am part of the Statistical Physics and Mathematics program as a

 My research focuses on random matrix theory and its interactions with